go-logr/logr/README.md

 #### Why structured logging?

-- **Structured logs are more easily queriable**: Since you've got key-value pairs, it's much easier to query your structured logs for particular values by filtering on the contents of a particular key -- think searching request logs for error codes, Kubernetes reconcilers for the name and namespace of the reconciled object, etc
+- **Structured logs are more easily queryable**: Since you've got key-value pairs, it's much easier to query your structured logs for particular values by filtering on the contents of a particular key -- think searching request logs for error codes, Kubernetes reconcilers for the name and namespace of the reconciled object, etc

-- **Structured logging makes it easier to have cross-referencable logs**:
+- **Structured logging makes it easier to have cross-referenceable logs**:
   Similarly to searchability, if you maintain conventions around your keys, it becomes easy to gather all log lines related to a particular concept.